deeprjs/deepr/README.md

 #### 4. `"sourceKey=>"` variant

-If the target is omitted, it means that the evaluation of the method or the field does not generate a new object.
+If the target is omitted, it means that the evaluation of a method (or field) does not generate a new object.

 For example, if we are only interested in the title of the movie we found, we could do that: